lf-edge/eden/tests/README.md

 * `eden.escript.test-scenario` -- name of file with a default test scenario.
 This file should be placed in the test's directory or in the `eden.root` directory.
 * `eden.escript.test-bin`-- name of default test binary.
 Can be used with the `eden test -run` command to run the selected test from this binary.
 This file should be placed in the test's directory or in the `eden.root/eden.bin-dist` directory.

-## Test sceanrios
+## Test scenarios

-Test sceanrios are plain text files with one line per command structure.
+Test scenarios are plain text files with one line per command structure.
 The most commonly used commands are just test binaries with arguments.
 In sceanrios you can use inline comments in the Shell (#) and Go (//) styles.
 Comment blocks from Go templates {{/* */}} can also be used.
 Example of scenario: [workflow/eden.workflow.tests.txt](workflow/eden.workflow.tests.txt).

 ## Test scripting